danielsimon4/mastering-deep-learning/README.md

 ## Overview

 *Mastering Deep Learning* offers a practical, code-first approach to understanding and applying modern AI techniques.
-The book emphasizes clarity, simplicity, and hands-on examples, guiding students, researchers, and practitioners from core concepts to advanced applications.
+The book emphasizes clarity, guiding students, researchers, and practitioners from the fundamentals of deep learning to advanced applications in image recognition and text generation.

 <br>